The Lampies: Series 2

+Development

+The series was created by David Bonner in conjunction with Uli Meyer Animation Studios, with music by Mcasso Music.

+The series ended production abruptly before the second season was completed due to financial issues, which caused the creative and business drive to malfunction.

+In 2003, The IP was bought from the receiver by the chairman of Darlington Football Club and businessman, George Houghton.

 Reception

 TV distribution rights for Series One were sold into 33 countries."International Songwriting Competition Results" (2006) When series one was broadcast in 2001 it regularly achieved over 40% of target viewing audience.
 This figure reached over 50% during 2002.
 Series two of The Lampies was completed in March 2002 and generated similar audience figures with prime slots on BBC 1 and 2.

 Releases

 HIT Entertainment released a single UK-only VHS tape release of the programme entitled "Captain Who and Other Stories" in 2001.